pingone-davinci/documentation/docs/clearbit/README.md

 ```
 Clearbit doesn't have information on every email address.
 There will be instances where no information will be
-available for the Clearbit API.
+available from the Clearbit API.
 In this case Clearbit will return a 404 response status code.
 No need to worry
 because the Clearbit connector is fully equipped to gracefully handle these instances by simply returning empty
 person values.
 ```